 The folks over at Lensbaby have been hard at work developing exciting new creative photography tools.
-I was initially introduced to Lensbaby products as essential filmmaking tools and I am pleased to see an increase in the Lensbaby’s popularity among portrait photographers.
-In a series of videos produced by Lensbaby, we are shown different ways in which the unique little lenses and optics can give us, as photographers, a way to shoot outside of the box and capture advanced tilt-shift effects in camera–something that many photographers are accustomed to doing in editing.
-For example, let’s take a look at this video which showcases a few of the Lensbaby line’s essential pieces.
+I was initially introduced to Lensbaby products as essential filmmaking tools, and I am pleased to see an increase in the Lensbaby’s popularity among portrait photographers.
+In a series of videos produced by Lensbaby, we are shown different ways in which the unique little lenses and optics can give us, as photographers, a way to shoot outside the box and capture advanced tilt-shift effects in camera—something that many photographers are accustomed to doing in editing.
+For example, let’s take a look at this video which showcases a few of the Lensbaby line’s essential pieces:

 The Composer Pro is the top of the line lens and the choice of many professional photographers and videographers alike.
 It allows itself to be tilted into just about any angle on the 360 degree spectrum.
-Paired with the Double Glass Optic, it will give you minimal diffusion while still maintaining separation from the blur to the “sweet spot.”
+Paired with the Double Glass Optic, it gives you minimal diffusion while still maintaining separation from the blur to the “sweet spot.”